-When a company goes into liquidation the costs of the proceedings are usually paid from the proceeds of sale of its assets.
-The creditors, who hope to recover some of their debts out of the assets, will have a direct interest in the level of costs, and in particular the remuneration of the insolvency practitioner (IP) appointed to act as liquidator.
+When a company goes into liquidation the costs of the proceedings are usually paid from the proceeds of the sale of its assets.
+The creditors, who hope to recover some of their debts out of the assets, will have a direct interest in the level of costs, and in particular, the remuneration of the insolvency practitioner (IP) appointed to act as liquidator.

 The insolvency legislation recognises this interest by providing mechanisms for creditors to fix the basis of the liquidator’s fees.
 This guide is intended to help creditors be aware of their rights to approve and monitor fees and explains the basis on which fees are fixed.

 Fixing the liquidator’s fees

 The basis for fixing the liquidator’s remuneration is set out in Rules 4.127 – 4.127B of the Insolvency Rules 1986.
 The rules state that the remuneration shall be fixed either:

 - As a percentage of the value of the assets which are realised or distributed or both.